 Champlain’s Admitted Student Days take place twice in the spring.
 On these days, you can interact with potential classmates, meet your future professors, and find your way around campus.

 Bonus: Can’t make it to an Admitted Students Day or just can’t get enough of campus after you’ve connected with it IRL?
 Follow Champlain on Instagram (@champlainedu) for regular updates about what current students are doing all over campus and engage with your classmates on Discord.
-It’s a great place to chat with fellow first-years and learn more about what Champlain.
+It’s a great place to chat with fellow first-years and learn more about Champlain.

 Join Clubs and Student Orgs